|

 room

-and the consensus was locked in: For bareing the weight of so
+and locked in the consensus: For bareing the weight of so

 much, they said so